Fry ScholarshipUpdated: October 18, 2022

-Can the Fry Scholarship and the Dependents’ Educational Assistance Be Used Together?
+Can I Use the Fry Scholarship and the Dependents’ Educational Assistance Together?

-According to the U.S. Department of Veterans Affairs, students cannot use both the Dependents’ Educational Assistance (DEA) and Fry Scholarship.
+In general, students cannot use both the Dependents’ Educational Assistance (DEA) and Fry Scholarship, according to the VA.
 Those who are eligible for both programs must choose which one to use.

-An exception is that the child of a service member who died in the line of duty before Aug.
-1, 2011, can use both DEA and the Fry Scholarship and get up to 81 months of education and training.
+An exception is children of service members who died in the line of duty before Aug.
+1, 2011.
+These students can use both DEA and the Fry Scholarship for up to 81 months of education and training.
 However, only one program can be used at a time.

 A books and supplies stipend is paid to the student, up to $1,000 a year, with the payments proportionately per term.